caiesmith

 Celebrate small wins by establishing family traditions like weekly game nights or gratitude practices.
 Acknowledge everyone’s efforts, whether it’s the sick family member making progress or the healthy ones contributing to household tasks.
 Small gestures like handwritten notes, family meals, or shared laughter can help maintain positivity.

-- Your First Steps as a Dementia Carer — Everything You Need Right Now 13 April 2026
+- Your First Steps As A Carer 13 April 2026

 - Getting Started with the CarersInfo Threshold Checker: Your Complete Beginner’s Guide 6 April 2026